ncborcherding/utility/README.md

 * Easy Submission Portal for Researchers to Add Data
 * Using the Data to Build a Reference Atlas

-There are areas in which we are actively hoping to develop to further facilitate the usefulness of the data set - if you have other suggestions, please reach out using the contact information at the below.
+There are areas in which we are actively hoping to develop to further facilitate the usefulness of the data set - if you have other suggestions, please reach out using the contact information below.

 *****
 ### Contact